4 Things to Look for in a Child’s Toothbrush

 Now that your toddler has grown into an energetic child, you feel that he or she needs to learn some independence.
 You want your son or daughter to learn the importance of brushing and flossing daily, and a new, colourful toothbrush seems likethe perfect way to begin.

 But as you shop the store aisles, you feel a little overwhelmed at the sheer number of options.
 Should you pick the electric toothbrush or the manual?
 Should you choose the one with Disney characters or the one with zoo animals?
 Which brushes offer the most dental health benefits?

-To help you in your search, read the following toothbrush guidelines.
+To help you in your search, our kids friendly dentists have compiled the following toothbrush guidelines.
 When you look for these features, you can find the right toothbrush for your child.